‘Metabolic flexibility’ is a term that’s been thrown around a lot recently.

-- The majority of people who have plenty of glucose and fat stored in their body don’t need to worry about carb cycling.
+- The majority of people who have plenty of glucose and fat stored in their bodies don’t need to worry about carb cycling.
 They need to prioritise enough nutrients without too much energy most of the time (i.e., nutrient density).

-- As your blood glucose levels start to reach more optimal levels, you can use your blood glucose to guide the process to ensure you are giving your body what it needs, when it needs it.
+- As your blood glucose levels start to reach more optimal levels, you can use your blood glucose to guide the process to ensure you are giving your body what it needs when it needs it.

 Your natural cravings… with a little nudge

-If you’ve been avoiding carbs and/or more active than usual, you will have drawn down your available glucose stores, and your body will crave high carbohydrate foods.
+If you’ve been avoiding carbs and/or more active than usual, you will have drawn down your available glucose stores, and your body will crave high-carbohydrate foods.